lostcarpark/conclar/README.md

 Thanks to:
 * Eemeli Aro for developing KonOpas, which was the inspiration for ConClár.
 * M. C. DeMarco for work on styling and lots of helpful suggestions.
+* Leane Verhulst for testing and documentation contributions.
 * Annemarie Nungent for checking my Irish.
 * Fionna O'Sullivan for proofreading and awesome suggestions.